-MnDOT, when interacting with motor carriers and the general public, respond to requests for information.
-Employees answering these requests code their time according to whether it was a new entrant related conversation, or a state program related conversation.
-Only new entrant eligible requests are coded and charged to the grant.
+MnDOT responds to requests for information via email, phone or in person.
+MCSAP staff answering these requests code their time according to whether it was a MCSAP eligible conversation or a state program related conversation.
+Only MCSAP eligible requests are coded and charged to the grant.